Hitchwiki/hitchwiki/INSTALL.md

 - Create three users (see below)
 - Install Parsoid server and VisualEditor extension
 - Install Mediawiki extensions
+- Setup Maildev and PHPMyadmin (development)
+- Setup Monit and Certbot (production)
 Depending on your connection this will take some time (40mb for MW alone).

 ### Pre-created users (user/pass)